ROCm/rocprofiler-systems/CONTRIBUTING.md

 * Fork the repository and create your branch from `amd-staging`.
 * If you've added code that should be tested, add tests.
 * Ensure the test suite passes.
 * Make sure your code conforms to the format.
-Use clang-format-18 and/or cmake-format.
+Use clang-format-18 and/or gersemi.
 * Use clear and descriptive commit messages.
 * Submit your PR and work with the reviewer or maintainer to get your PR approved
 * Once approved, the PR is brought onto internal CI systems and may be merged into the component during our release cycle, as coordinated by the maintainer.